Skip to main content

 c.
 Stamp departmental units will not be required to pay a deposit.

 d.
-Non-University Clients are required to pay a non-refundable deposit in the amount of 25% of the total room rental ten (10) business days after the event request has been approved by the Event & Guest Services Office.
+Non-University clients are required to pay a non-refundable deposit in the amount of 25% of the total room rental ten (10) days after the event request has been approved by the Event & Guest Services Office.
+A signed event Agreement is due at the same time as the deposit payment

 i.
-In the event that the deposit is not received within ten business days of the event request being approved, the event request will be canceled.
+If the deposit payment is not received within ten (10) days of the event request being approved, the event request can be canceled.

 DISPLAY CASES